SuperDOS/Intune-USB-Creator/README.md

 ```
 (Needs to be run as administrator)

-This creates the WinPE boot image and extract Wim file from the Windows iso before creating the USB stick.
+This creates the WinPE boot image and extract Wim file from the Windows iso before creating the USB drive.
-The script will also download the latest powershell version and add the needed script files to the USB stick.
+The script will also download the latest powershell version and add the needed script files to the USB drive.
 After the creation of the DataFolder the _DATA folder will contain:

-**Drivers** = Computer model drivers, extract driver cab manually from the manufacturer and name the folder as the model name i.e. Latitude 5350
+**Drivers** = Computer model drivers, extract driver cab manually from the manufacturer and name the folder as the model name i.e. Latitude 5350, if you need to add a driver to WinPE after creating the drive you can add a folder here name WinPE and i will load these drivers before starting

 **Images** = Windows Wim image